 Douglas is a Senior Advisor for Indelable, where he leads the communications practice in Washington, D.C.
-He is experienced in multiple facets of communications, including as journalist at CBS News and 60 Minutes, a Managing Director at Kekst and Company, and as strategic counselor to some of the world’s leading companies, including leading global banks and alternative investment firms.
+He is experienced in multiple facets of communications, including as a journalist at CBS News and 60 Minutes, a Managing Director at Kekst and Company, and as strategic counselor to some of the world’s leading companies, including leading global banks and alternative investment firms.

 Douglas was a member of the Management Committee at Kekst and Company, where he served clients in a wide range of diverse situations requiring strategic communications counsel.
 His assignments included public affairs communications during complex legislative and regulatory challenges, crisis management, media and investor relations and stakeholder communications during transactions, bankruptcies and restructurings, complex financial disclosures and other special situations.